10 Signs It’s Time to Start Therapy and How to Begin

 1. Identify Your Needs

 Think about what you want to address—whether it’s anxiety, relationships, or self-discovery—and look for a therapist who specializes in those areas.
+Consider your preferences around gender, cultural background, or therapy style to find someone you feel safe with.

 2. Research Therapists